li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 Sacramento, San Jose, Santa Barbara-Santa Maria-Lompoc, Vallejo-Fairfield-Napa, and Ventura.
 Given the comparatively small number of cases in which no city was reported, we deleted these instances.
-This leaves 15 unique locations in
+This leaves 15 unique locations in California.
+The majority of immigrants went to LA-Long Beach area.

-    California.
+It turned out that all values from relhead in our cleaned data were “1” or head.
+So we will remove this variable, as well as state variables since we are only using California data.
+We will also remove place data since we are using
+    uscity

 #### Lilly